-A 85 MW Wärtsilä baseload power plant is operating on the Eden-Yuturi oil field development site in Eastern Ecuador.
-The plant is owned and operated by Petroamazonas EP and located on Block 12 in the Ecuador Oriente jungle at the Napo River.
+An 85 MW Wärtsilä baseload power plant is operating on the Eden-Yuturi oil field development site in Eastern Ecuador.
+The plant is owned and operated by Petroamazonas EP and located in the Ecuador Oriente jungle at the Napo river.

 Power was needed for both the drilling sites, the production wells, the central processing facility and for the export pipeline boosting pumps for the 70,000 bpd field.